On free stable distributions: Proofs

 Extension of \eqref{eqn_fourier_mellin} for all $s>0$ is achieved by analytic continuation, since the right-hand side of \eqref{eqn_fourier_mellin} is analytic in the half-plane $\re(s)>0$. \end{proof}

-{\bf Proof of Theorem \ref{thm_f_alpha_rho_series}:} The proof follows the Mellin transform inversion technique, and is very similar to the proof of Theorem \ref{theorem_series_expansions}.
-We will only sketch the main steps and will leave the details to the reader.
-Let us denote the function in the right-hand side of \eqref{eqn_fourier_mellin} by $m_{\alpha,\rho}(s)$.
-Assume that $\alpha \in (0,1)$ and $\rho \in (0,1)$.
-Using the reflection formula for the Gamma function we find that $m_{\alpha,\rho}(s)=f_1(s) \times f_2(s)$, where
+{\bf Proof of Theorem \ref{thm_f_alpha_rho_series}:} The proof uses the Mellin transform inversion technique, and it is very similar to the proof of Theorem \ref{theorem_series_expansions}.
+Therefore, we only sketch the main steps of the proof and we leave all the details to the reader.